 Primer ID is a novel technology to tag every cDNA primer that generates a cDNA from a viral RNA and to accurately quantify the viral variants in the HIV quasispecies.
 PCR and sequencing errors in the sequences can be resolved using multiple reads over a given base (Jabara et al., 2011).
 As sequences with the same Primer ID in a sample originate from the same template viral RNA sequence, an error in one sequence relative to all others from the same template can be attributed to PCR or sequencing error and will be removed by the generation of a consensus sequence from all sequences with the same Primer ID.
 Therefore, the technology can be anticipated to be widely accepted in future HTS involving highly heterogeneous population sample (Sheward et al., 2012).
-Because the technology developers and publishers have no intention of releasing the code for public use, the PIDA algorithm has been developed.
+Because the technology developers and publishers have not made the code available for public use, the PIDA algorithm has been developed.

 The PIDA algorithm was tested on two real Primer ID raw sequence datasets.
-The algorithm was able to demultiplex the reads with Primer ID along with MID and amplicon primers.
-However, about 9% and 5% of the sequence reads were discarded in Run1 and Run2 respectively.
-Most of the sequences were discarded for the reason that MID was not found.
+The algorithm was able to demultiplex the sequence reads with Primer ID along with MID and amplicon primers.
+However, 9% and 5% of the sequence reads were discarded at demultiplex step in Run1 and Run2 respectively usually for two reasons; they are absence of MID and primer.
+Among the discarded sequence reads, most of them had MID missing.
 MID appears at the proximity of 3’ end of the forward sequences and the quality of the sequences drops at the 3’ end.
 Therefore, the sequence reads discarded was mostly attributed to sequencing error.
 Other sequences that were discarded for the reason that a primer was not found (primers appear at 5’ end) were attributed to PCR artifacts.

-The MID and Primer ID tags appear at 3’ end of forward sequences and 5’ end of reverse sequences.
+The MID and Primer ID tags appear at the 3’ end of forward sequences and the 5’ end of reverse sequences.
 Forward sequences, and not reverse sequences, had to be full amplicon in order to cover Primer ID and MID tags.
-Reverse sequence length had to be greater or equal to the read the region of interest in the amplicon.
-Very few sequences were discarded in both Run1 and Run2 data sets; all were reverse sequences and none were forward sequences.
-The reason that none were forward sequences was because forward sequences are mostly discarded due to missing MID tags.
-If MID was present, the forward sequence would cover full amplicon and not be discarded for being short in length.
+Reverse sequence length had to be greater or equal to the read length that covers the region of interest in the amplicon.
+Only 32 and 23 sequence reads were discarded for not covering the region of interest in Run1 and Run2; all were reverse sequence reads.
+The reason that none of the forward sequences were discarded by length was because forward sequences are mostly discarded due to missing MID tag before they could be discarded by length.
+If MID was present, the forward sequence would cover full amplicon and not discarded for being short in length.